Gilligan’s Island Transcript

 MRS HOWELL

 Go on, girls.
-Ready?
-One, two, three.

 They lift the fallen tree.
-While they hold it up, Gilligan and Skipper remove their legs from under it.
+While they hold it up, Gilligan and Skipper quickly remove their legs from under it.

 SKIPPER